Mindy Grossman

 Mindy Grossman (born September 8, 1957) is the former CEO of WW International (formerly Weight Watchers).
-Her earlier career included executive roles at Ralph Lauren Corporation and Nike, and she was also CEO of HSN from 2006 - 2017.
+Her earlier career included executive roles at Ralph Lauren Corporation and Nike, and she was also CEO of HSN from 2006 to 2017.
 She has been listed on Financial Timess list of the Top 50 Women In World Business, and was ranked among Forbes 100 Most Powerful Women In The World, as well as in Fortunes Top People in Business.

 Early life and education

-Mindy Grossman was born September 8, 1957.
+Mindy Grossman was born on September 8, 1957.
 Her adoptive parents were Donald and Elaine Waldman, a Jewish produce dealer and homemaker on Long Island, New York, who had married young but had been unable to have children.

 She attended Manhattanville College in Westchester County, New York, and transferred to George Washington University in Washington, D.C.
 She intended to go to law school after graduation.
 However, in her senior year at George Washington University, she broke off her engagement to her high-school boyfriend and dropped her plans to attend law school, and instead moved to New York City to go into the fashion industry.